SeanKilleen/seankilleen.github.io/_posts/2024-02-03-my-current-approach-to-software-delivery.md

 Up front: this doesn't mean "always do extra hours", which is how a lot of the industry likes to weaponize it.
 Nor do I expect everyone at a job to be trying to do the best work of their life.

 But, this means if I'm getting close to something that could help someone, I finish it.
 It means if taking a little extra time makes something much better, I do it.
 I optimize for being as impactful as possible.
-That also meams that some days I'm less effective, and I have to accept that and focus on less impactful work those days.
+That also means that some days I'm less effective, and I have to accept that and focus on less impactful work those days.

 Balance doesn't mean 50/50.
 I've been putting in just enough more time to be really effective, and it feels great.
 And I know I can take downtime when I need it.
 If my team trusts in that, I want them to be able to opt into it too.
 But that trust and opt-in is extremely important so that this one doesn't backfire.